unshiftio/hang/README.md

 `hang` is micro helper function that will guarantee that your callbacks are called async.
 The returned function can be called in sync or completely async.
-When it's called in `sync` we will "hang" execution in a `setImmidiate` or `setTimeout(0)` to ensure that it's called in async.
+When it's called in `sync` we will "hang" execution in a `setImmediate` or `setTimeout(0)` to ensure that it's called in async.

 ## Installation